FDJTS/Almuslim/README.md

 - Inno Setup not found: install from https://jrsoftware.org/isdl.php and make sure ISCC.exe is on PATH, or let CI build it.
 - Timezone looks off: set timezone to a numeric offset like "+03:00" in config, or ensure system timezone matches your city.
 - High latitudes: try high_latitude_rule = "seventh_of_the_night" or "twilight_angle".
+- Windows console: the app enables UTF‑8 and ANSI colors automatically when supported.

 ## Contributing